Ant Token (ANTY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ant Token Historical Price

-According to the latest data gathered on Ant Token live price page, the current price of Ant Token is 0.00071USD.
+According to the latest data gathered on Ant Token live price page, the current price of Ant Token is 0.00032USD.
 The circulating supply of Ant Token(ANTY) is

 In the past 24 hours, Ant Token has shown a price movement of